-FIG. 4.2.
-In this example, a piecewise constant Mumford-Shah energy combined with the external force induced by the phase field function (4.4) and the weighted Willmore functional has been minimized (cf. equation (2.16)).
+Figure 4.
+In this example, a piecewise constant Mumford-Shah energy combined with the external force induced by the phase-field function (4.4) and the weighted Willmore functional has been minimized (cf. (2.16)).
+UltraCam imagery courtesy of Vexcel Imaging, GmbH and Microsoft Corporation.

-FIG. 4.3.
+Figure 5.
 The image on the left shows the steady state of (4.4) on a noisy image using Willmore regularization, which yields oversmoothing especially at sharp angles.
 The image on the right demonstrates the advantage of using the weighted Willmore energy on polygonal shapes.
 The same weight for the fidelity term ( $\gamma{\rm MS} = 10^7$ ) has been used for both computations.